Estimating Population Size with Link-Tracing Sampling: Discussion

-Extending on the methods outlined in this article to be compatible with other closed population models commonly used in mark-recapture studies (see Schwarz and Seber, 1999 for a review of some of these methods) is certainly deserving of future attention.
-For example, because of self-selection of some individuals for the sample we may introduce heterogeneity into the sampling procedure via selection probabilities that are heterogenous between groups.
-In this case we may assume that there are $G$ groups that the population are divided into, and hence we may select a predetermined number of individuals, $n_{0k,g}$ say, to be selected for initial sample $k=1,2,...,K$ from group $g$, $g=1,2,...,G$.
-When the sampling design is permitted to take random jumps (see Appendix 1 and 2 for details) the original data is $d_0=\{(i,w_{ij},w_i^+,t_{i,k},g_i),\underline{J}_k,\underline{H}_k:i,j\ \epsilon\ s_k,\ k=1,2,...,K\}$ where $g_i$ is the group that unit $i$ belongs to.
-It can then be shown that $d_r=\{(i,w_{ij},w_i+,g_i),\underline{\mathcal{J}}:i,j\ \epsilon\ s_k,\ k=1,2,...,K\}$ is a sufficient statistic for the population size and adjacency data where reorderings that are consistent with the reduced data must have initial samples with $n_{0k,g}$ units for each $k=1,2,...,K$ and $g=1,2,...,G$ (note that this is left implicit in the sampling design and therefore does not need to be reflected upon in the observed or reduced data).
+In the empirical setting it is likely that the selection procedure for the initial samples would not be completely random.
+For example, there may be a propensity for self-selection amongst individuals for a study.
+Hence, it may help to introduce an element of heterogeneity in sampling to account for this via selection probabilities that are heterogenous between strata (see \cite{Chao2001} for further information on the $M_h$ mark-recapture model).
+In this case we may assume there are $G$ strata that the population are divided into, and thus choose a predetermined number of individuals, $n_{0k,g}$ say, to be selected for initial sample $k=1,2,...,K$ from stratum $g$, $g=1,2,...,G$.
+When samples are selected only by tracing links after the initial samples are selected, the original data is then $d_0=\{(i,g_i,y_i,w_{ij},w_i^+,t_{k,i}):i,j\ \epsilon\ s_k,\ k=1,2,...,K\}$ where $g_i$ is the stratum unit $i$ belongs to.
+Keeping with the design-based approach to inference it can then be shown that $d_r=\{(i,g_i,y_i,w_{ij},w_i+):i,j\ \epsilon\ s_k,\ k=1,2,...,K\}$ is a sufficient statistic for the population size, unobserved responses, and unobserved adjacency data.
+In this case, reorderings consistent with the sufficient statistic must have $n_{0k,g}$ units selected for the initial component of sample $k$.
+Note that this is left implicit in the sampling design and therefore does not need to be reflected upon in the observed, and hence reduced, data.
+Extending the methods outlined in this article in a similar fashion to work with more elaborate closed population mark-recapture models \citep{Schwarz1999} will make for interesting future work.